MicrosoftDocs/customer-insights/ci-docs/data/b2b/work-with-business-accounts.md

 [!INCLUDE [consolidated-sku](../includes/consolidated-sku.md)]

-Microsoft is improving Customer Insights to provide both individual customers (B2C) as well as business accounts (B2B) in a single environment that seamlessly integrates with Dynamics 365 account data.
+Microsoft is improving Dynamics 365 Customer Insights to provide functionality for both individual customers (B2C) as well as business accounts (B2B) in a single environment that seamlessly integrates with Dynamics 365 account data.
 The initial release of Dynamics 365 Customer Insights - Data supports B2C functionality.
-B2B functionality will be added over the next few months.
-Current B2B customers can still use their current Customer Insights environment.
+B2B functionality will be added gradually.
+Current B2B customers can still use their existing Customer Insights environment.
 This article describes information specific to B2B environments.
-For all other informtion related to Customer Insights - Data, see [Dynamics 365 Customer Insights - Data documentation.](../index.yml)
+For all other information related to Customer Insights - Data, see [Dynamics 365 Customer Insights - Data documentation.](../index.yml)

 ## Supported feature areas